 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-On March 12, 2010, heavy.com hosted a flash game titled Press X To Jason: The Game by user K. Thor Jensen, featuring an 8-bit rendition of the scene from Heavy Rain.
-The goal of the game is, obviously enough, to press “X” to “Jason”.
+On March 12th, 2010, Heavy.com highlighted a flash-based parody game titled Press X To Jason: The Game developed by site user K. Thor Jensen.
+The game is essentially an 8-bit rendition of the particular scene in the shopping mall that entails pressing the “X” key to “Jason.”

-Musician Eric Fullerton uploaded a unique song to YouTube called “Press X to Jason” on May 23, 2010 which details the events of the Heavy Rain scene in musical form.
-Within the first three months it has gained over 100,000 views.
+On May 23rd, YouTube musician Eric Fullerton uploaded an original song titled “Press X to Jason,” which details the events of the Heavy Rain scene in a musical form.
+Within the first three months, the video gained over 100,000 views.